pangandalf/python-gps-receiver/README.md

 ```
 <br/>

----

 ### Input data
+To test the receiver, you will need raw sample data recorded from a GPS L1 signal.
+This receiver processes only the real (in-phase) component of the signal – not complex I/Q data.
+Make sure the file contains signed 16-bit integers (int16) representing real-valued samples.

+If you don't have your own recordings, you can use public datasets as a starting point and extract only the real part if needed.
 Sample data can be downloaded from [gnss-sdr](https://github.com/gnss-sdr/gnss-sdr) project page on [SourceForge](https://sourceforge.net/projects/gnss-sdr/files/data/).
 Alternatively, use this `wget` command in your terminal:<br/>
 ```bash
 wget https://sourceforge.net/projects/gnss-sdr/files/data/2013_04_04_GNSS_SIGNAL_at_CTTC_SPAIN.tar.gz
 ```